-[X] ANNUAL REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECU URITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 20 007 or [] TRANSITION REPORT PURSUANT TO SE CTION 13 OR 15(d) OF THE S SECURITIES EXCHANGE ACT OF 1934 For the transition period from to nission file number: 0-29466 ional Research Corporation of registrant as specified in its c houton) (Exact name C or registrant as specified in its c narter) Wisconsin 47-0634000 (State or other jurisdiction (I.R.S.
-Employer of incorporation or organization) Identification No.) 1245 Q Street Lincoln, Nebraska 68508 (Address of principal executive office es) (Zip code) Registrant's telephone number, including area code : (402) 475-2525 Securities registered pursuant to Section 12(b) of th e Act: Title of Class Con nmon Stock, \$.001 par value Securities registered pursuant to Section 12(g) of th e Act: None Indicate by check mark if the registrant is a well-kn Yes \square No \boxtimes own seasoned issuer, as defined l in Rule 405 of the Securities Act.
-Indicate by check mark if the registrant is not require Yes \square No \boxtimes red to file reports pursuant to Se ection 13 or Section 15(d) of the Act.
-Indicate by check mark whether the registrant (1) Securities Exchange Act of 1934 during the preceding such reports), and (2) has been subject to such fi ing 12 months (or for such shor ter period that the registrant was required to Indicate by check mark if disclosure of delinquent will not be contained, to the best of registrant's k reference in Part III of this Form 10-K or any amen mowledge, in definitive proxy Indicate by check mark whether the registrant is smaller reporting company.
-See the definitions company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer \square Non-accelerated filer ⊠ Smaller reporting Company □] Indicate by check mark whether the registrant is a s Aggregate market value of the voting stock held by nonaffiliates of the registrant a t June 30, 2007: \$54,943,258.
-Indicate the number of shares outstanding of each o f the issuer's classes of commo n stock, as of the latest practicable date.
+[X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

+For the fiscal year ended December 31, 2008

+[] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission file number: 0-29466 National Research Corporation (Exact name of registrant as specified in its charter)

+Wisconsin 47-0634000 (State or other jurisdiction (I.R.S.
+Employer of incorporation or organization) Identification No.)

+1245 Q Street Lincoln, Nebraska (Address of principal executive offices)

+68508 (Zip code)

+Registrant's telephone number, including area code: (402) 475-2525

+Securities registered pursuant to Section 12(b) of the Act:

+Title of Class

+Common Stock, \$.001 par value

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes \Box No \boxtimes

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \Box No \boxtimes

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \Box

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \Box

+Accelerated filer \square

+Non-accelerated filer ⊠

+Smaller reporting company \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act.)
+Yes 🗆 No 🗵

+Aggregate market value of the voting stock held by nonaffiliates of the registrant at June 30, 2008: \$43,936,203.

+Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.

-Common Stock, \$.001 par value, outstanding as of March 10, 2007: 6,743,081 shares
+Common Stock, \$.001 par value, outstanding as of March 30, 2009: 6,660,746 shares